Funding

 Implementation Grants

-The Implementation Grant program provides funds to support projects with up to a three-year duration, in which evidence of success from previous research (or FFR Demonstration Grants) indicates that the project may be adaptable to a reasonably-sized audience at Southeast.
-The proposals typically will be funded up to $45,000.
+The Implementation Grant program provides faculty and staff with the opportunity to explore ideas in which evidence of success from previous research (or FFR Demonstration Grants) indicates that the project may be adaptable to a reasonably-sized audience at Southeast.
+The Implementation Grants will be funded for three (3) years at a maximum of $45,000.
 The grants are not renewable.

 Goal 1